 My court is coming up February 2020, if convicted and have 48 hours mandatory jail time do I get credit for time served, or is there a way to not get jail time just probation,I have no criminal record and have started alcohol counseling

 It will depend entirely on the nature of your detention and the facts of your case.
 Were the 24 hours that you "stayed" in jail in anticipation of your arraignment?
 In which court is your case set? (i.e. "Metro Court" in Albuquerque?).
 Have you contacted an attorney?
-These answer to these...Read more »
+These...Read more »

 Under the speedy trial statute, a case needs to be brought to trial within two terms of court.
 There are disadvantage to filing a motion for speedy trial.
 For example, most courts will not entertain a plea agreement once you have filed a motion for speedy trial, which means you must have a trial in...Read more »